wtmadaj/DevSolitude/_pages/contact.md

 ---
 title: Contact
-subtitle: Got a question or comment?
+subtitle: Have questions or comments?
 Get in touch.
 type: contact
 description: Contact the owner of Dev Solitude
 ---